Select Operator (From Lookup Table)

 Boolean

-The boolean expression over columns in a lookup table.
+The boolean expression over columns in the lookup table (optional)

 {Select ClientAddress Where ClientName Is BuyerName}